codewar65/VTX_ClientServer/README.md

 $ HTTP requests as new thread.

 ?
-WSS / certificate &| poor-mans client<->server encryption with rotating keys.
+WSS / certificate support in server.

 $ Redo website.

 ? thin version of uvga16.

-?
-ATASCII term